codepress/admin-columns/readme.txt

 == Changelog ==

+= 1.4.6.3 =

+* Added new custom field type: User by User ID
+* Added values to filter 'cpac_get_column_value_custom_field' for better control of the output
+* Added an example for above filter to FAQ section

+= 1.4.6.2 =

+* bug fix with a static function which could cause an error in some cases
+* added filter to enable taxonomy filtering. add this to your functions.php to enable taxonomy filtering: `add_filter( 'cpac-remove-filtering-columns', '__return_false' );`

-= 1.4.7 =
+= 1.4.6.1 =

-* added fix for possible warning when using Custompress ( props to scottsalisbury for the fix! )
+* bug fix for possible warning when using Custompress ( props to scottsalisbury for the fix! )
+* bug fix for sorting by postcount for users
 * added 'Display Author As' column for post(types)
 * added sorting support for 'Display Author As' column